Moosbee/spacetraders-bot/space_traders_client/docs/FleetApi.md

 > models::InstallShipModule201Response install_ship_module(ship_symbol, install_ship_module_request)
 Install Ship Module

 Install a module on a ship.
-The module must be in your cargo.
+In order to install a module, the ship must be docked and located in a waypoint that has a `Shipyard` trait.
+The ship also must have the module to install in its cargo hold.
+An installation fee will be deduced by the Shipyard for installing the module on the ship.

 ### Parameters